WordedOfficial/quadImages/README.md

 # quadImages
-Making the Quad Images Section responsive with VW style tags.
+Making the Quad Images Section for worded.xyz responsive with inline CSS view-width.